Could these eight lifestyle habits be compromising your health?

 Reverse osmosis is a very popular and effective method of filtering tap water in your home.
 The caveat though, is that the membranes used in reverse osmosis are so fine that they also filter out all of the beneficial alkaline minerals leaving the water slightly acidic (pH of 6.5 rather than a neutral 7.0).
 If you are endeavouring to bring your body back into pH balance, it is important that a re-alkalising/mineralising filter be added to your reverse osmosis system.

-Solution: Drink six to eight glasses of bottled or filtered, alkalised water each day.
+Solution: Drink six to eight glasses of filtered, mineralised water each day.

 Moderate exercise is alkalising to the body for many reasons.
 It increases the oxygen flow in the blood, tissues and organs, and stimulates the burning and elimination of acid wastes from the body.
 Exercising past the point of exhaustion though can create acidity due to lactic acid build-up.
 On the other hand lack of exercise can contribute to the accumulation of acids in the body.